NVIDIA/NVFlare/docs/programming_guide/shareable.rst

 Headers
 ^^^^^^^
 A special item in the Shareable is "headers", which is a dict itself.
-The headers are used to carry meta information about the communication (e.g. peer identity name, peer's run number, cookies, return code, etc.).
+The headers are used to carry meta information about the communication (e.g. peer identity name, peer's job id / run number, cookies, return code, etc.).
 Headers are usually added and processed by the framework.

 Content